 Whether you love to work or hate the grind, there are perks to having a job.
 Plenty of employers offer paid time off, medical and dental help and retirement savings.
-However, more and more employers are offering one of the most progressive, sought-after benefits to date: tuition assistance
+However, more and more employers are offering one of the most progressive, sought-after benefits to date: tuition assistance.
+And, according to Forbes

 Chipotle allows employees to use up to $5,250 in tuition assistance, regardless of part- or full-time employment status.
 They are able to use these funds at two-year, four-year or vocational/technical schools.
 Additionally, Chipotle is offering to pay full tuition for students studying business or technology at five different colleges, which are the University of Arizona, Bellevue University, Brandman University, Wilmington University and Southern New Hampshire University.

 Hourly employees can receive up to $2,500 in tuition assistance, and salaried workers can take up to $3,000.
 Both on-campus and online degree programs at schools are eligible.
 You only have to be an employee for 90 days to stake advantage of this educational program.